The Lego Movie (franchise): The Billion Brick Race

 In March 2015, Warner Bros. announced that a third Lego Movie spin-off, titled The Billion Brick Race, was in development.
 By July 2016, Jason Segel and Drew Pearce signed onto the project as co-directors and co-writers.
 In August 2017, it was announced that Jorge R. Gutierrez was hired to replace them as its sole writer and director.
-At that time, the film was scheduled to be released on May 24, 2019.
+At that time, the film was scheduled to be released on 24 May 2019.

 By February 2018, Gutierrez had left the project declaring it a failure.
 In July 2018, the film's plot was announced by Pearce to be a Lego racing film, inspired by pre-existing racing films, including The Cannonball Run.

-In December 2019, concept art of the film's main characters was revealed by the film's initial director Jorge R. Gutierrez, along with the confirmation that he had permanently cancelled the project.
+In December 2019, concept art of the film's main characters was revealed by the film's initial director Jorge R. Gutierrez, along with the confirmation that he had cancelled the project.
 The poor box office results of The Lego Ninjago Movie and The Lego Movie 2: The Second Part, along with the film's lengthy conceptual phase, were given as the primary reasons.

 In July 2022, Gutierrez stated on Twitter that he intended for the film's two leads to be voiced by Diego Luna and Emma Stone.
 The film was also going to include elements of time travel as well as an appearance by the creator of Lego, Ole Kirk Kristiansen.